 Lucca has many compelling things to see inside its Baroque walls, but if you have transportation or can find a tour, touring the villas on the outskirts of Lucca makes for a very interesting day.
 These villas were largely the summer residences of some very influential merchants, many used mainly as summer residences with fabulous gardens and waterworks that relied entirely on gravity.

-Below is a slide show showing the villa and gardens of the Villa Torrigiani, visited in the late spring.
+Below is ar pictures showing the villa and gardens of the historic Villa Torrigiani, visited in the late spring.
 Pictures are forbidden inside the villa, which has some amazingly well preserved frescos.

 Villa Torrigiani has many of the same attributes as other Lucca Historic Villas.
 There are extensive waterworks, all of which use gravity instead of pumps to move water around.
 Thus you might come in the middle of a dry summer and notice that the fountains aren't running--or are just dribbling.

 The garden grotesques and grottos provided amusement and hidden places for lovers trysts.
 The folks who owned these villas were big on parties--and probably trysts as well.

 The walls of Villa Torrigiani are very thick and provide a nearly constant temperature year round.
 This is good for the art and especially the frescos, which are still vibrant after all these years.